 Tip 4: Find Out Your Target Audience Before Investing Anything

-Tip 5: Know Your Finances and Pick the Right Type of Money for Your Business
+Tip 5: Know Your Personal Finances and Pick the Right Type of Money for Your Business

 As an entrepreneur, your business and personal life are linked.
 You’re likely to the first and perhaps the only investor.
 Hence, you must have a thorough knowledge of your personal finance and how to track them.
 This is why we suggest keeping your accounts in money management systems like Mint.com.
 It will simplify the process for you.

 As you’re developing your business plan, you should consider the type of business you want to build.
-It can be a franchise, a lifestyle business or even a high-tech business.
-Depending on your type, you’ll need the suitable funds to launch and build your business.
-And the kind of money you accept does matter.
+It can be a franchise, a lifestyle business, or even a high-tech business.
+Depending on your type, you’ll need suitable funds to launch and build your business.
+And the type of money you accept does matter.

 Tip 6: Develop a Support Network

 Network nationally, regionally, locally and through social platforms.
-Join platforms like NAPW.com, the chamber of commerce of your city or any other business group you deem fit.
-Below are few networking basics:
+Join platforms like NAPW.com, the chamber of commerce of your city, or any other business group you deem fit.
+Below are a few networking basics:

 - Ask questions when in a networking event.
 You should ask others about their profession.
-Then think how you can be of help to them.
-The key not to sell yourself, but to listen more.
+Then think about how you can be of help to them.
+The key is not to sell yourself but to listen more.

 - Regardless of the group you join, help others.
 Be generous and make free introductions.